 The Company commenced operations in January 2006, assuming all of the rights and obligations of its then Chief Executive Officer, under an Asset Purchase Agreement between the Company and Genius Products, Inc., in which the Company obtained all rights, copyrights, and trademarks to the brands "Baby Genius," "Little Genius," "Kid Genius," "123 Favorite Music" and "Wee Worship," and all then existing productions under those titles.
-In October 2011, the Company (i) changed its domicile to Nevada from California, and (ii) changed its name to Genius Brands International, Inc. from Pacific Entertainment Corporation.
+In October 2011, the Company (i) changed its domicile to Nevada from California (the "Reincorporation"), and (ii) changed its name to Genius Brands International, Inc. from Pacific Entertainment Corporation.
 In connection with the Reincorporation, the Company changed its trading symbol from "PENT" to "GNUS".

-On November 15, 2013, the Company entered into the Merger Agreement with A Squared Entertainment LLC, A Squared Holdings LLC and A2E Acquisition LLC.
-Upon closing of the Merger, which occurred concurrently with entering into the Merger Agreement, the Acquisition Sub merged with and into A Squared, and A Squared, as the surviving entity, became a wholly-owned subsidiary of the Company.
+On November 15, 2013, the Company entered into an Agreement and Plan of Reorganization (the "Merger Agreement") with A Squared Entertainment LLC ("A Squared"), A Squared Holdings LLC and A2E Acquisition LLC (the "Merger").
+Upon closing of the Merger, which occurred concurrently with entering into the Merger Agreement, our acquisition sub merged with and into A Squared, and A Squared, as the surviving entity, became a wholly-owned subsidiary of the Company.
 As a result of the Merger, the Company acquired the business and operations of A Squared.

-On April 2, 2014, the Company filed a certificate of amendment to its Articles of Incorporation to effect a reverse split of our issued and outstanding common stock on a one-for-one-hundred basis.
+On April 2, 2014, the Company filed a certificate of amendment to its Articles of Incorporation to effect a reverse split of our issued and outstanding common stock on a one-for-one-hundred basis (the "Reverse Split").
 The Reverse Split was effective with FINRA on April 7, 2014.
 All per share amounts referenced herein are reflective of the Reverse Split.